Alexander Bublik vs. Marcos Giron: Prediction and Match Betting Odds | Chengdu Open

 Alexander Bublik vs. Marcos Giron Trends and Insights

-- Bublik has played 49 matches over the past year across all court surfaces, and 25.4 games per match (23.0 in best-of-three matches).
+- Bublik has played 49 matches over the past year (across all court types), and 25.4 games per match (23.0 in best-of-three matches).

 - Bublik has played 23.8 games per match (22.8 in best-of-three matches) in his 29 matches on hard courts over the past 12 months.

-- Giron has averaged 24.6 games per match (23.7 in best-of-three matches) through his 56 matches played in the past year across all court types, while winning 50.4% of the games.
+- Giron is averaging 24.6 games per match (23.7 in best-of-three matches) in his 56 matches played in the past year across all court types, winning 50.4% of those games.

-- Giron is averaging 24.0 games per match (23.9 in best-of-three matches) and 9.8 games per set in 36 matches on hard courts in the past 12 months.
+- Giron has averaged 24.0 games per match (23.9 in best-of-three matches) and 9.8 games per set through 36 matches on hard courts in the past year, winning 49.4% of those games.

-- Giron has defeated Bublik two times in three matchups.
-Giron took their most recent match 6-0, 6-4 in the Round of 32 of the Gonet Geneva Open on May 22, 2023.
+- Giron has taken down Bublik two times in three meetings.
+Giron won their most recent match 6-0, 6-4 in the Round of 32 of the Gonet Geneva Open on May 22, 2023.

-- Giron and Bublik have faced off in eight total sets, with Giron securing five of them and Bublik three.
+- In eight total sets against each other, Giron has clinched five, while Bublik has claimed three.

-- Giron has defeated Bublik in 42 of 75 total games between them, good for a 56.0% winning percentage.
+- Giron has the upper hand in 75 total games versus Bublik, taking 42 of them.

-- In three head-to-head matches, Bublik and Giron have averaged 25 games and 2.7 sets per match.
+- Bublik and Giron have matched up three times, averaging 25 games and 2.7 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.